MIKBRUNO/SemanticStickers/docs/redis-communication.md

 }
 ```
 If `code` is SUCCESS then `answer` is tobytes() encoded numpy array.
 If `code` is ERROR then `answer` is string, describing the error.
+Now numpy array is of float32's because we are running on CPU.